 Hello there lovely people, regular readers will know just how fond I am of Cookies!
 So it should come as no surprise that I also love biscuits and all variations in between.
 Actually what is the difference between Cookies and Biscuits?
 Anyway I digress, these Chocolate Dipped Viennese Fingers definitely fit in the biscuit category (whatever that is).

 The Chocolate Dipped Viennese Fingers have a light, buttery crumb, which is complemented by the high quality chocolate dipped ends.
-This is definitely not a biscuit that I would dunk!
+So, definitely not a biscuit that I would dunk!

 I also made some Viennese Swirls, which had their bases dipped in chocolate.
 Oh my, the biscuity, chocolatey, deliciousness in the shape of a swirl.
 Both Viennese fingers and swirls look so pretty.
 I imagine them adorning high tea cake stands, alongside scones and little triangle sandwiches with their crusts cut off!
 Oh hang on, is that the Ritz on the phone putting in an order?
 As if!!!!!

 These fingers and swirls are piped, using the largest star tip you can get your hands on!
 Because they literally take moments to cook and cool, then you can get a-dunking in the gorgeous melted chocolate.
-If you have children in the house you will instantly have them in the kitchen the minute you start dunking!
+And if you have children in the house, you will instantly have them in the kitchen the minute you start dunking!
 I guarantee it!!!

 In fact I made 6 swirls and 19 (so annoying that it wasn’t 20!) fingers yesterday and they’ve all gone.
 Next time I’ll make a double batch – or hide them!!!
 That kinda goes against the sharing theme of this blog – oops!
 Looks like a double batch then.